SOLV-Code/Open-Source-Env-Cov-PacSalmon/NOTES/PDO_Comparison/README.md

 Three of the data sets include covariates based on the Pacific Decadal Oscillation (PDO) index, but they are all slightly different:

 * The [NOAA Ocean Conditions Index](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/NOAA_OceanConditionsIndex) data set includes a winter PDO variable (sum of monthly PDO for Dec-Mar) and a summer PDO variable (sum of monthly means for May-Sep).
-* The [Chasco et al. (2021) paper](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/Chascoetal2021_SnakeRiverCk) tested four seasonal PDO covariates (Winter:Dec-Feb, Spring: Mar-May, Summer: Jun-Aug, Autumn: Sep-Nov).
+* The [Chasco et al. (2021) paper](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/Chascoetal2021_SnakeRiverCk) tested four seasonal PDO covariates (Winter: mean Dec-Feb, Spring: mean Mar-May, Summer: mean Jun-Aug, Autumn: mean Sep-Nov).
 They found that the PDO covariates had a negative effect on smolt-to-adult survival of wild Snake River Chinook, with summer PDO the strongest.
 * [DFO Fraser River Sockeye and Pink Forecast](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/DFO_FraserSockeyeForecast) includes 1 PDO covariate, the mean for Nov-Mar.